inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/hs-fiche-scenario-parcours-pro.en.md

 description: Introducing fundamental AI concepts through digital content creation
 ---

 The goal of this program is to introduce students to the fundamental concepts of artificial intelligence (AI) and generative AI, with a focus on practical use in creating digital content.
 All elements are drawn from the forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.

+---

-## Tools
+## Tools that can be used

 * [ChatGPT](https://chat.openai.com/)
   Use: Create textual content, generate ideas for product sheets, create dialogues for marketing campaigns.